cagecorn/dungeon-crawler-game/README.md

 ### Mercenary Skills

-When you hire a mercenary, they receive a random skill unique to their type.
-Using a skill consumes mana, and the skill's icon and name are shown in the combat log when activated.
+Each mercenary is granted a single random skill when hired.
+Activating that skill consumes the mercenary's mana.
+Whenever a skill is used, its name and icon appear in the combat log so you can easily follow the action.
+To view which skill a mercenary has, open their detail panel with the corresponding number key (`1`-`9`) or by clicking their portrait in the UI.

 ## Development